Knot doubling operators and bordered Heegaard Floer homology: Evaluation of the tensor product

 In what follows, we evaluate the tensor product over $\AA_\rho$ and simplify the resulting filtered type $A$ module before evaluating the tensor product over $\AA_\sigma$.
 Then we use the edge cancellation algorithm to compute $\tau(D_{J,s}(K,t))$.
 As a reminder, we restate the main theorem:

 Notice that it suffices to consider only the cases where $s \le 2\tau(J)$, since if $s > 2 \tau(J)$, the behavior of $\tau$ under mirroring implies:

-With only slightly more bookkeeping, we could also write down a formula for the knot Floer homology groups $\HFK(D_{J,s}(K,t))$, but since we are primarily interested in the value of $\tau$ and its applications to knot and link concordance, we do not bother to do that here.\footnote{A simplified computation in which the knot $J$ is assumed to be the unknot can be found in a previous version of \cite{LevineBingWhitehead}, available online at \arxiv{0912.5222v1}.}
+With only slightly more bookkeeping, we could also write down a formula for the knot Floer homology groups $\HFK(D_{J,s}(K,t))$, but since we are primarily interested in the value of $\tau$ and its applications to knot and link concordance, we do not bother to do that here.